antrea-io/antrea/docs/antrea-network-policy.md

 ## RBAC

-Antrea-native Policy CRDs are meant for admins to manage the security of their cluster.
+Antrea-native policy CRDs are meant for admins to manage the security of their cluster.
 Thus, access to manage these CRDs must be granted to subjects which have the authority to outline the security policies for the cluster and/or Namespaces.
 On cluster initialization, Antrea grants the permissions to edit these CRDs with `admin` and the `edit` ClusterRole.
 In addition to this, Antrea also grants the permission to view these CRDs with the `view` ClusterRole.
-Cluster admins can therefore grant these ClusterRoles to any subject who may be responsible to manage the Antrea Policy CRDs.
+Cluster admins can therefore grant these ClusterRoles to any subject who may be responsible to manage the Antrea policy CRDs.
 The admins may also decide to share the `view` ClusterRole to a wider range of subjects to allow them to read the policies that may affect their workloads.
 Similar RBAC is applied to the ClusterGroup resource.